AmberOlivia/Note-for-R3LIVE/README.md

 More in official repo.

 #### Possible Error
 In the step 4. of R3LIVE repository, after run `catkin_make`
-Error:
+Meet Error:
 ```
 CMake Error at /opt/ros/noetic/share/catkin/cmake/catkinConfig.cmake:83 (find_package):
   Could not find a package configuration file provided by "livox_ros_driver"